Office-Based Surgery Safety

 When considering office-based surgery suite for your practice, safety is the primary concern.
 Lance Kugler, MD of Kugler Vision in Omaha, NE shares his findings on the safety of office-based surgery for cataracts.
 He built an accredited office-based surgery center with the same or better standards for eyes that an ASC requires.
 In this video he shares data from a large study and compares to his own OBS data with similar outcomes.

 :00 My biggest concern was safety.
-I think that’s everybody’s first concern because when you hear about an office based center you think it’s a clean room or a procedure room, and it didn’t take me very long to realize that this isn’t what this is, this is operating rooms that are in your office, they’re classified differently.
+I think that’s everybody’s first concern because when you hear about an office based center.
+You think it’s a clean room or a procedure room.
+It didn’t take me very long to realize that this isn’t what this is.
+This is operating rooms that are in your office, they’re classified differently.

 :26 What I learned what we could do with an office-based surgery center was build something to the same or better standards for eyes that ASC’s require and that we can get accredited for that.
 We can build an accredited center in our office that’s as safe or safer than an ASC.
 That helped me really feel comfortable with that.